-To the simple examples of data versus management separation already mentioned, or the web traffic versus backend network separation, we can add that in a multitenant environment it is also appropriate to separate traffic based on the service 3tuple.
-A VLAN Identifier can be assigned by the content load balancing blade to identify the tenant (that is, the service owner), and thus ensure that its requests can only go to said tenant servers.
+In a multi-tenant environment it is appropriate to separate traffic based on the service 3-tuple.
+A VLAN Identifier can be assigned by the content load balancing blade to identify the tenant (that is, the service owner), and thus ensure that its requests can only go to the specified tenant servers.
 In combination with the server side VLAN configuration, you can use VLANs to separate:

-- blade servers of different tenants - Different tiers of a given tenant (web tier, application server, NFS, management) - Pre- and post-encryption traffic of a given SSL service
+Blade servers of different tenants

+- Different tiers of a tenant (web tier, application server, NFS, and management) - Pre- and post-encryption traffic of an SSL service